Ravirajabhat/jekyll-now/_posts/2018-09-08-what-is-artificial-intelligence.md

 ## Robotics
 ----

-In simple words, Robotics is a interdisciplinary field of since that is trying to to develop machines that can substitute for humans and replicate human actions.[Wiki](https://en.wikipedia.org/wiki/Robotics)
+In simple words, Robotics is a interdisciplinary field of science that is trying to to develop machines that can be substitute for humans and replicate human actions.[Wiki](https://en.wikipedia.org/wiki/Robotics)

 ### Major tasks / Challenges